1 hour canal cruise for 8 Euros.

 (for some reason, I'd wanted to try the chocolate, curious about the taste but the boyfriend said NO) without the cannabis card in Amsterdam or in the other big cities.
 Eventually though, that law will be implemented throughout the whole country.

-Using the toilets anywhere in The Netherlands is never free.
+Using the toilets anywhere in The Netherlands is almost never free.
 Sometimes you still have to pay to use it even if you are a customer (try McDonalds).
 It doesn't cost a lot, about 0.30 to 0.50 euros but it does add up if you go to the toilet several times a day

 like I do.